TOP-Former: A Multi-Agent Transformer Approach for the Team Orienteering Problem: System description

-The policy $\pi_{\theta} (\rho_1, ..., \rho_m | \alpha)$ that predicts the probability distribution of the paths of the agents is estimated by the proposed Transformer architecture, which has an Encoder-Decoder structure shown in Figure \ref{fig:encoder_decoder}.
-While the Encoder structure follows \cite{Fuertes2023}, the Decoder is an evolution from \cite{Fuertes2023} to consider the context of every agent for the predictions of multiple simultaneous tours for the TOP.
+The policy $\pi_{\theta} (\rho_1, ..., \rho_m | \alpha)$ that predicts the probability distribution of the paths of the agents is estimated by the proposed Transformer-like architecture, which has an Encoder-Decoder structure shown in Figure \ref{fig:encoder_decoder}.
+While the Encoder structure follows \cite{Fuertes2023}, the Decoder is a centralized evolution to consider the context of every agent for the predictions of multiple simultaneous tours for the TOP.

-The Encoder estimates a vectorized representation of an instance problem $\alpha$ defined by the coordinates ($x$ and $y$) and rewards/prizes ($p$) of the nodes, the coordinates of the depots ($x^s, y^s, x^e,$ and $y^e$), and the time limit ($t_{max}$).
-For this purpose, the Encoder uses an Input Embedding (see Figure \ref{fig:input_embed}) and N encoding blocks.
-The first step is to generate an embedding of $\alpha$.
-The Input Embedding block creates that embedding of $\alpha$ into two steps.
-First, three different embeddings are created (see Equation \ref{eq:inputEmbeddings}): $h^p$ including the graph information related to the coordinates and prizes of the nodes; and $h^s$ and $h^e$ considering the other graph information (the start and end depots, respectively).
-The second step computes a global input embedding by concatenating and projecting $h^p$, $h^s$, and $h^e$ (see Equation \ref{eq:inputEmbedding}), resulting in a hidden dimension of size $\lambda$.
+The Encoder estimates a vectorized representation of a given $\alpha$ defined by the coordinates $(x_i, y_i), i \in \mathcal{V}'$ and rewards $r_i, i \in \mathcal{V}'$ of the nodes, the coordinates of the depots $(x_0, y_0)$ and $(x_{n+1}, y_{n+1})$, and the time limit $T$.
+For this purpose, the Encoder uses an Input Embedding (see Figure \ref{fig:input_embed}) and $N$ encoding blocks (see Figure \ref{fig:encoder_decoder}).
+The Input Embedding creates an embedding of $\alpha$ in two steps.
+First, three individual representations are learned (see Equation \ref{eq:inputEmbeddings}): $h_i$, $h_0$, and $h_{n+1}$ for the nodes (coordinates and rewards are projected), and the start and end depots (only coordinates are projected), respectively.
+The second step computes a global input embedding by concatenating and projecting $h_i$, $h_0$, and $h_{n+1}$ (see Equation \ref{eq:inputEmbedding}), resulting in $h^{input}$, with hidden dimension $\lambda$.
 Notice that the variables $W$ and $b$ represent the weights and bias of each linear embedding.

-where $W$ and $b$ represent the weights and bias of each linear embedding.
-The input embedding $h^{input}$ is later processed with $N$ encoding blocks, similar to the ones proposed in the Transformer of \cite{Vaswani2017}, to find the relations among all the nodes, i.e., to encode the underlying node graph of a given instance problem.
-The core of every encoding block is a Multi-Head Attention mechanism (see Figure \ref{fig:multihead_attention}) that compares and relates the information of every node to the others.
+The input embedding $h^{input}$ is later processed with $N$ encoding blocks, similar to those proposed in \cite{Vaswani2017}, to find the relations among all the nodes, i.e., to encode the underlying node graph of a given instance problem.
+The core of every encoding block is a Multi-Head Attention mechanism (see Figure \ref{fig:mha}) that compares and relates the information of every node to the others.
 As a result, a node embedding ($h^{node}$) containing high-level semantic information about the problem instance and the underlying node graph representation describe the mathematical operation of the encoding blocks. $h^{node}$ can be expressed as